briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

 5. _(e)_ As used in this section:

-    1. _(1)_ “Economic harm” means any of the following:
+    1. _(1)_ "Economic harm" means any of the following:

         1. _(A)_ All direct, incidental, and consequential pecuniary harm suffered by a victim as a result of criminal conduct.
-“Economic harm” as described in this division includes, but is not limited to, all of the
+"Economic harm" as described in this division includes, but is not limited to, all of the
         following: